pubuduthameera/todolist/README.md

 cd backend && npm start

-Start the frontend application: cd client && yarn dev
+Start the frontend application:

+cd client && yarn dev

 Access the application in your web browser at http://localhost:5173.

-Acknowledgments
-We would like to thank all contributors and the open-source community for their support.